Starting a blog is the easy part – anyone can do it!

 For every goal you set, it’s crucial to establish a deadline or time frame for when you want to achieve it.

-Outline each step you will need to take to meet your goal, along with whatever you choose for your timeline.
+Outline each step you’ll need to take to meet your goal, along with whatever you choose for your timeline.

 For instance, if you want to earn $1000 per month from blogging within the next 6 months, what blogging-related tasks will you need to complete each day or week?
 Write them down!

 If you want to start making an income from blogging, your first step is researching ways to do so.
 Once you’ve found a few options that work, pick one and get started.

 3. Have Set Business Hours for Your Blogging Business

 You need to treat your blog like a job, which means setting regular hours and sticking to them.
 This will help you stay focused and on track.

 To ensure blogging success, you’ll have to treat your blog like any other job, you know, the type of work where you’ve had to punch a time clock.